DidoMarchet/craft-commerce-headless-sdk/README.md

 This section provides details on configuring Craft CMS for headless usage, including CORS setup and other necessary settings.

 - [Configuration](./doc/CONFIGURATION.md)

+Once Craft CMS Commerce is ready, you can use the modules below to handle specific e-commerce actions, each designed to interact seamlessly with Craft CMS Commerce features.

 ---